-Supplier contract pricing and performance is based on Hampshire's overall anticipated volume of purchases during the contract period.
-In order to ensure that the College community is paying the "least total cost" for quality goods, and to fulfill Hampshire's contractual commitments to its contracted suppliers, all College departments are required to order their consumable goods from authorized vendors.
+Supplier contract pricing and performance is based on Hampshire College's overall anticipated volume of purchases during the contract period.
+In order to ensure that the College community is paying the "least total cost" for quality goods, and to fulfill the College's contractual commitments to its contracted suppliers, all College departments are required to order their consumable goods from authorized vendors.

 Where do I find the list of current contract vendors?